Neutrino Mass Induced $n$-$\overline{n}$ Oscillation

 \section{Introduction}

-The Georgi-Glashow model (GG) is the simplest possible scenario of grand unification~\cite{Georgi:1974sy}.
-It provides quark-lepton unification as well as unification of the Standard Model (SM) interactions but predicts neutrinos to be massless particles.
-How to generate phenomenologically viable neutrino masses within an $SU(5)$ framework thus remains one of the most relevant open questions within the model building community.
+The Georgi–Glashow (GG) model~\cite{Georgi:1974sy} is the simplest realization of grand unification.
+It achieves quark–lepton unification as well as unification of the Standard Model (SM) interactions within $SU(5)$.
+However, since it predicts neutrinos to be massless, it leaves the origin of neutrino masses as one of the open questions that needs to be addressed.

-We demonstrate, in this study, that there is an intrinsic connection between Majorana neutrino mass generation mechanisms in $SU(5)$ and $n$--$\overline{n}$ oscillation that can be traced back to the quark-lepton unification.
-Our work is motivated by a recent analysis~\cite{Dorsner:2025epy} of two simple extensions of the GG model that can simultaneously yield observable $n$--$\overline{n}$ oscillation signatures, accommodate viable masses and mixing parameters of all the SM fermions, and satisfy all relevant experimentally established limits.
-It, furthermore, dovetails a study~\cite{Rao:1983sd} that, in the context of scalar extensions of the GG model, enumerate all possible $d=9$ operators that can contribute to $n$--$\overline{n}$ oscillation.
+We establish an intrinsic connection between Majorana neutrino mass generation in $SU(5)$ and $n$--$\overline{n}$ oscillation, both rooted in quark–lepton unification.
+Our work expands on a recent analysis~\cite{Dorsner:2025epy} of two simple GG model extensions of the Type II and Type III varieties that simultaneously achieve observable $n$--$\overline{n}$ oscillation~\cite{Kuzmin:1970nx,Mohapatra:1980qe,Phillips:2014fgb,Addazi:2020nlz} and accommodate realistic SM fermion mass spectrum.
+More specifically, we apply approach advocated in Ref.~\cite{Dorsner:2025epy} to other tree-level and radiative neutrino mass generation models to champion an unavoidable correlation between neutrino mass and $n$--$\overline{n}$ oscillation.
+Our work also dovetails a study~\cite{Rao:1983sd} which enumerates, in scalar extensions of the GG model, all $d=9$ operators contributing to $n$--$\overline{n}$ oscillation.

-Our finding is important because the Majorana nature of neutrinos can be tested experimentally by observing neutrinoless double beta decay.
-Our results suggest that detecting baryon number–violating processes such as $n$--$\overline{n}$ oscillation could provide an independent confirmation of the Majorana character of neutrinos if $SU(5)$ is realized in nature.
-An additional experimental handle is provided by an ever present proton decay in $SU(5)$ that is mediated by gauge bosons and scalar(s).
-The $|\Delta L|=2$ breaking, in addition to neutrinoless double beta decay~\cite{Dolinski:2019nrj}, also induces lepton flavor–violating processes, such as muonium–antimuonium conversion~\cite{Fukuyama:2021iyw}, which can be probed experimentally.
-Similarly, $|\Delta B|=2$ processes, together with $n$–$\overline{n}$ oscillation~\cite{Kuzmin:1970nx,Mohapatra:1980qe}, give rise to various di-nucleon decays~\cite{Aitken:2017wie,Girmohanta:2019cjm,Dev:2022jbf} (for recent reviews on $n$–$\overline{n}$ oscillation, see Refs.~\cite{Phillips:2014fgb,Addazi:2020nlz}).
-A dedicated study of the experimental implications of these processes, within concrete renormalizable $SU(5)$ models, will be presented elsewhere.
-We accordingly present a schematic of implications of our findings in Fig.\ \ref{fig:schematic}.